-The elementary level consists of four classes, which will continue the development of the child, two classes for children ages 6 to 9, and two classes for children ages 9 to 12.
+The elementary level consists of three classes, which will continue the development of the child, two classes for children ages 6 to 9, and one class for children ages 9 to 12.
 The curriculum at these levels is expanded as widely as possible to enkindle interest in every area of culture, mathematics, geometry, language, history, geography, botany, zoology, earth science, chemistry, physics, art, music, crafts, drama, and physical education.
 The elementary children also participate in the Junior Great Books Program.
 Our purpose is to lead these children toward Dr. Maria Montessori’s goal of “cosmic education, which is a complete vision of reality and man, and an ability to interpret both of them in their essence, nature, and reciprocal relationship.”
 The work at each age group represents a continuous program so those parents enrolling their children should be committed to allowing them to complete each three-year cycle.

 Our principal Montessori teachers hold an AMI (Association Montessori Internationale) diploma in addition to their undergraduate or graduate degrees, and have completed a year of studies enabling them to understand the needs of children of this age, and to present effectively the programmed, self-correcting materials which Montessori designed.
 A language teacher presents Spanish to the primary children who are in the sensitive period for developing language skills.
 The elementary children with this background learn to converse, read, and write in Spanish.
 Latin is introduced during the third year in the lower elementary class and continues through the upper elementary level.